Table of Contents

 At this point, the new account has no permissions.
 To grant access:

-To enhance security, Nexus supports applying a four-eyes principle (dual control) to Identity Account management.
+To enhance security, Nexus supports applying the four-eyes principle (dual control) to identity account management.

 NOTE